brandstifter/brandstifter.io/content/posts/metric-steiner-tree/metric-steiner-tree.md

 ![](img/k4-mst-kruskal.pdf)

 But this is not optimal!
-The STP would generate a better MST for that example, since ST can also consider the option Steiner vertices for calculation.
+The STP would generate a better MST for that example, since ST can also consider the optional Steiner vertices for calculation.
 Next we look for a simple and easy to implement approximation for the STP.

 ## Towards an approximation